Skellet0r/customer-churn/index.md

 ### Recommendation

+For our client we recommend that they add prepaid plans to their service options.
+Adding a prepaid option would allow customers to pay a lower rate by bulk buying their minutes for the month.
+This would reduce the charge customers incur, and keep them satisified. <!-- .element: style="font-size: x-large;" -->

-Add new service plans and/or incentives for customers. <!-- .element: style="font-size: xx-large;" -->
+Increasing support documentation and training for support representatives. <!-- .element: style="font-size: x-large;" -->

 Note: